stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ```

 Finally, since our function's argument `u` is only used
-once at the very end, we can just as well drop it altogether,
+once at the very end, we can drop it altogether,
 to get the following, highly concise version:

 ```idris